StaticNoiseLog/motive-wave-template/README.md

 The two JPMS modules in this project are [motive.wave.custom.lib](./lib/src/main/java/module-info.java) and [motive.wave.custom.common](./common/src/main/java/module-info.java).

-The "motive.wave.custom.lib" module has a dependency on the MotiveWave SDK and serves as the space for developing specific studies and strategies.
-The 'motive.wave.custom.common' module is designed for code that does not rely on the MotiveWave SDK and can be reused across various studies or strategies.
+The `motive.wave.custom.lib` module has a dependency on the MotiveWave SDK and serves as the space for developing specific studies and strategies.
+The `motive.wave.custom.common` module is designed for code that does not rely on the MotiveWave SDK and can be reused across various studies or strategies.
 If necessary, additional modules can be added by essentially duplicating the "common" module.